Noah-R/taxidata/README.md

 # What I plan to do

-Predict fare amount/length with ML
+Linear regression of fare amount/length against other factors

-Determine how temperature/precipitation affect length/fare, controlling for other factors

 Create some kind of web interface with an interactive map